onsonr/nebula/docs/pages/index.md

 Critical bug fixes in earlier versions will be addressed based on their severity and impact.

 If you need to support IE11 or pre-Chromium Edge, this library isn't for you.
 Although web components can (to some degree) be polyfilled for legacy browsers, supporting them is outside the scope of this project.
-If you're using Shoelace in such a browser, you're gonna have a bad time. ⛷
+If you're using Nebula in such a browser, you're gonna have a bad time. ⛷

 ## License

-Shoelace was created in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
-It's available under the terms of the [MIT license](https://github.com/shoelace-style/shoelace/blob/next/LICENSE.md).
+Nebula was created in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
+It's available under the terms of the [MIT license](https://github.com/onsonr/nebula/blob/next/LICENSE.md).

 ## Attribution

-Special thanks to the following projects and individuals that help make Shoelace possible.
+Special thanks to the following projects and individuals that help make Nebula possible.

 - Components are built with [Lit](https://lit.dev/)
 - Component metadata is generated by the [Custom Elements Manifest Analyzer](https://github.com/open-wc/custom-elements-manifest)